Akkenar/CSS-Split-Example/README.md

 # CSS Split Example Project

-The goal of this repository is to demonstrate CSS split with Webpack, mini-css-extract-plugin and dynamic imports.
+The goal of this repository is to demonstrate CSS split with Webpack 5, mini-css-extract-plugin and dynamic imports.

 ## Getting Started